-Description Data in the Accumulator and the specified Data Memory perform a bitwise logical XOR operation.
-The result is stored in the Accumulator.
+Description Data in the Accumulator and the specified Data Memory perform a bitwise logical XOR

 Operation $ACC \leftarrow ACC "XOR" [m]$

 XORM A,[m] Logical XOR ACC to Data Memory

 Description Data in the specified Data Memory and the Accumulator perform a bitwise logical XOR operation.
 The result is stored in the Data Memory.